jantumajer/TreeSize_CZ/README.md

-# Data and scripts associated with the manuscript “Trend towards larger and more moisture-limited trees in Central-European temperate forests”
+# Data and scripts associated with the manuscript “Rapid trend towards larger and more moisture-limited trees in Central-European temperate forests”

 ## Inputs
 Input data involves (i) `sitef2.csv` - site characteristics of sample sites from TreeDataClim database (www.treedataclim.cz/en).
 This file is used also for matching sites with rwl files. (ii) Rwl files are attached for testing.
 The remaining rwl files are available upon request through TreeDataClim website.